Friday, September 30, 2011

 Though he didn’t appear to be dangerous, I knew I couldn’t take any chances.
 As I started to walk towards him, the crowd followed closely behind.
 I was beginning to feel woeful about what I had to do.
 I had no intention of dispatching the poor fellow.
 I had merely sent for my cache to sensationalize the moment and to provide a little drama for the gathering crowd.

 I glanced around me and noticed that the mob had become quite large.
-It was an enormous mob of at least 177 people.
+It was an enormous mob of at least 177 individuals, most of them from the Illinois legislative body.
 I gazed at the sea of curious faces, all certain about this “simple twist of fate.”
 One hundred and seventy-seven wills urged me on.
 I felt like a pawn, an absurd marionette in some surreal spectacle, but I had to play this out.
 I could not lose face.
-The principles of a free market, the spirit of the University of Chicago’s School of Economics, and the preservation of the American plutocracy were at stake.
+The principles of a free market, the spirit of the University of Chicago’s School of Economics, American Legislative Exchange Council, and the preservation of the American plutocracy were at stake.
 I could not falter.
+I could not disappoint my dead idol, Ayn Rand.

 Then he stood up and began slamming the trunk against the Capitol steps, not once but several times.
 With no time to lose, I loaded one paperclip onto the slender, brown rubber band between my left thumb and index finger and fired.
 The paperclip struck his right kneecap, but he refused to go down.
 He stood upright and glared at me for a second.
 Then his eyes softened; they seemed to implore me to save him.
 Instead, I fired another fastener, hitting him in the left elbow.
 He turned sluggishly around, and I fired again, this time striking him in the buttocks.
 He appeared suddenly stricken, shrunken, as though the impact had finally sunk into him.